nanonyme/simplepreprocessor/README.md

 Supported macros: ifdef, ifndef, define, undef, include

+If using for FFI, you may want to ignore some system headers eg for types

 Limitations:
  * multiline defines supported but whitespace handling may not be 1:1 with real preprocessors. trailing whitespace is removed, indentation from first